ChainSafe/zcash-wasm-benchmark/REPORT.md

 # Zcash Web Wallet - Feasibility Report

-## Executive Summary
+## Summary

 ChainSafe investigated the current feasibility of a browser based wallet for Zcash.
 In this study we identified the essential computations that a wallet cannot hand-off to an untrusted party and developed benchmarking tests for these using Zcash mainnet block data.
 These tests can be run by anyone on their own system from the [benchmarking site](https://chainsafe.github.io/zcash-wasm-benchmark/) produced as part of this study.

-It was found that trial decryption and note commitment witness updating could be done in reasonable time for recent block ranges but woud result in a poor user experience for blocks during the DoS attack period.
+It was found that trial decryption and note commitment witness updating could be done in reasonable time for recent block ranges but would result in a poor user experience for blocks during the DoS attack period.
 Halo2 transaction proofs can be generated in reasonable time for typical numbers of spends.

 ## Wallet Requirements